 The beach is just steps away from the pool and is a stunning rocky bay – it is, however, not always swimmable due to strong currents.
 The best time to visit if your heart is set on swimming in the ocean is from December to April.

-Anantara Peace Haven Tangalle also houses 3 main restaurants: Il Mare (Italian), Journeys (International) and Verele (Teppanyaki).
+Anantara Peace Haven Tangalle also houses 3 main restaurants in addition to the poolside cafe: Il Mare (Italian), Journeys (International) and Verele (Teppanyaki).
 The food is, put simply, delectable.
 Even when we aren’t staying at Anantara we often frequent Il Mare for dinner and Journeys for the best breakfast buffet in Sri Lanka.

 Let me talk you through this magical breakfast buffet spread: Western classics including sausages (chicken and pork), baked beans, eggs, hash browns and 3 types of bacon; Sri Lankan dishes; cold cut platters; all the carbs you could ever need in this lifetime (including a pastry chef who walks around with a tray of freshly baked chocolate croissants); yoghurt, fresh fruit and cereal and a juice station.
 There’s even a gluten-free section!

-My tip for anyone staying at Anantara Peace Haven Tangalle Resort in Sri Lanka is to head to Verele just before sunset for happy hour, mosey on over to Il Mare for the sunset and a decadent dinner.
+My tip for anyone staying at Anantara Peace Haven Tangalle Resort in Sri Lanka is to head to Verele just before sunset for happy hour, then mosey on over to Il Mare for the sunset on the terrace and a decadent dinner.

-Every dish I’ve tried at Il Mare has been top notch and authentically Italian (the restaurant manager is from Turin, a city in northern Italy), and dessert is a necessity when dining there.
-I have 3 words for you: chocolate. lava. cake!
+Every dish I’ve tried at Il Mare has been top notch and authentically Italian, and dessert is a necessity when dining there – the tiramisu is scrumptious.

 The Service at Anantara Tangalle